alvesvaren/mccli/README.md

 -   [x] Systemd service (template) to start minecraft servers
 -   [x] Code to manage systemd service
 -   [ ] Backup system (both automatic and manual)
+-   [ ] LXC support for running the servers in separate file systems (safer and easier to backup)

 ### Other features that I might add in the future